vitmy0000/SENSE/README.md

 ## Code Organization

+## Code Organization

-This repo constains three major component:
+This repo constains three major components:
 * siamese.ipynb
 * select_training_data
 * DNA_Align
 * tools
 * demo

-`siamese.ipynb` is a notebook which contains the model definition and implementation in Pytorch.
+`siamese.ipynb` is a notebook that contains the model definition and implementation in Pytorch.
-`select_training_data` is the C++ implementation of active landmark selection algorithm for preparing the training data of SENSE.
+`select_training_data` is the C++ implementation of the active landmark selection algorithm for preparing training data for SENSE.
 `DNA_Align` constains the binary for evaluating the embedding results.
 `tools` constains some useful python utilities.
-`demo` constains data for demostration.
+`demo` constains data for demonstration.

 ## Requirements